revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

-- `Consumer` - which takes only one argument
+- `Consumer` - which takes only one argument.
-- `Predicate` - which takes one argument and returns the result as a boolean value
+- `Predicate` - which takes one argument and returns the result as a boolean value.
 - `Supplier` - which does not take any arguments and returns a single result.
-- `Function` - which receives an argument and returns the result based on the processing
+- `Function` - which receives an argument and returns the result based on the processing.

 </blockquote>